BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/WorkingInProgress.md

   * 7-3: 19
   * 7-7: 3 (Example 2 but not theorem 2)
   * 7.9: 10.
 First column is 3x1, can not multiply with 3x1 vector. if the elements multiply with the vector elements accordingly, then rank=5.
 * Chapter 8

 ## Watch out
-Obvious is the most dangerous word in mathematics. - Eric Temple Bell Calculator calculates, human thinks.

 Matrix Size